-Massage/Reiki Therapy/Compassionate Touch Patient Release Form
+Massage/Reiki Therapy/Compassionate Touch Staff Attestation: Disclosure of Information to Patient or Caregiver

-I understand that the massage/body work I receive is provided for the basic purpose of relaxation, stress reduction and relief of muscular tension.
-If I experience any pain or discomfort during this session I will immediately inform the practitioner so that the treatment may be adjusted to my level of comfort.
+Massage/body work is provided for the basic purpose of relaxation, stress reduction and relief of muscular tension.
+If the patient experiences any pain or discomfort during this session please immediately inform the practitioner so that the treatment may be adjusted to your level of comfort.

-I further understand that the massage/body work should not be construed as a substitute for medical examination, diagnosis or treatment, and that I should see a physician, chiropractor or other qualified medical specialist for any mental or physical ailment that I am aware of.
+Massage/body work should not be construed as a substitute for medical examination, diagnosis or treatment, and the patient should see a physician, chiropractor or other qualified medical specialist for any mental or physical ailment.